PHHargrove/gasnet/docs/memory_kinds.md

   + `--with-cuda-libs=...` or `CUDA_LIBS`
   + `--with-cuda-ldflags=...` or `CUDA_LDFLAGS`

+  + `--with-hip-home=...` or `HIP_HOME`
+  + `--with-hip-cflags=...` or `HIP_CFLAGS`
+  + `--with-hip-libs=...` or `HIP_LIBS`
+  + `--with-hip-ldflags=...` or `HIP_LDFLAGS`

-Generally, it is sufficient to provide the installation prefix of the CUDA toolkit using either `--with-cuda-home=...` or `CUDA_HOME`, since the others all have sensible defaults once the installation prefix is known.
+Generally, it is sufficient to provide the installation prefix of the CUDA or HIP installation using the `--with-...-home` option or the corresponding environment variable, since the remaining settings all have sensible defaults once the installation prefix is known.

 Clients can use the preprocessor identifier `GASNET_HAVE_MK_CLASS_CUDA_UVA` (defined to `1` or undefined) to determine if support for the CUDA_UVA memory kind was detected at configure time.

+Clients can use the preprocessor identifier `GASNET_HAVE_MK_CLASS_HIP` (defined to `1` or undefined) to determine if support for the HIP memory kind was detected at configure time.

 The preprocessor identifier `GASNET_HAVE_MK_CLASS_MULTIPLE` is more general, providing the client with an indication if configure detected support for *any* memory kinds other than host memory.
+Again the value is either defined to `1` or undefined.

 # Supported Configurations

-All current memory kinds implementation work is limited to devices with the CUDA Device API and Unified Virtual Addressing (UVA).
+All current memory kinds implementation work is limited to two types of devices:

+1. Devices with the CUDA Device API and Unified Virtual Addressing (UVA).
    This should include all modern NVIDIA GPUs and CUDA Toolkit versions.

+2. Devices with the HIP API, which should include all AMD GPUs supported by AMD ROCm.
+   Please consult the ROCm documentation for information on supported devices.

 Support is further limited to ibv-conduit on Linux and only when using Mellanox InfiniBand hardware and drivers with support for "GPUDirect RDMA" (GDR).
 In